 Hotel Tamahuche in Vallehermoso for three nights.

-• Igualero & the Barranco de Erque: this is a challenging yet hugely rewarding walk that begins after a taxi ride (pay locally) to Igualero, from where you embark upon a lovely, varied walk starting above the deepest and most remote canyon on the island, Barranco de Erque.
+• Igualero & the Barranco de Erque: this is a challenging yet hugely rewarding walk that begins after a taxi ride (pay locally) to Igualero.
+From here you embark upon a lovely, varied walk starting above the deepest and most remote canyon on the island, Barranco de Erque.
 You pass through a number of hamlets, each with its own watering hole to help you on your way, followed by ancient laurel forest, the laurisilva, and finally a cultivated, flowery valley, before dropping back down into Vallerhermoso (21km, 7.5hrs).
 You can shorten the walk by starting at one of the intervening villages.

 The walk to your next hotel ascends above the valley, with views that grow ever more impressive as you gain height, to the base of iconic Roque El Cano.
-From a tranquil lake in a beautiful valley setting, the route descends via the Juego de Bolas visitor centre with its handicrafts and botanical garden to the village of Agulo and down to the glistening ocean, from where a coastal path takes you into Hermigua.
+From a tranquil lake in a beautiful valley setting, the route ascends again to the Juego de Bolas visitor centre with its handicrafts and botanical garden before dropping down to the villages of Agulo and Lepe and down to the glistening ocean, from where you walk along the coast into Hermigua.
 Arriving in the town, you spend the next two nights at the Casa los Herrera.
-(16km, 6hrs)
+(18km, 6.5hrs)

 Our optional circular walk from Hermigua leads you along the rugged north coast above the lush and verdant valley of the same name, the blue of the sea and the green of the banana plantations below contrasting with the volcanic cliff tops.
-Before returning to your hotel, enjoy a deserved swim in a secluded sandy cove of La Caleta, where there is a small restaurant.
+Before returning to your hotel, enjoy a deserved swim in the secluded sandy cove of La Caleta, where there is a small restaurant.
 (14km, 5hrs)

 After a taxi transfer (included), you set off along well-waymarked paths, steadily climbing to reach the broad, undulating ridge of Lomo de las Nieves, dotted with cacti, which you follow towards the sea.
 You will be rewarded with fine views of the south-east of La Gomera, initially, and then across to majestic El Teide, crowning the distant island of Tenerife, as you continue down to the coast at San Sebastián.
 Your final two nights are spent at the Parador here.
-(10km, 3.5hrs)
+(11km, 4hrs)

 If you can tear yourselves away from the hotel pool, this final walk ascends out of San Sebastián and rounds the headland before descending into a barranco.
 As you emerge once more from the ravine, your efforts are rewarded by panoramic views over the remote Playa de la Guancha, your destination.
 Relax awhile on its pebbly beach before retracing your steps back to the parador.
 (10km, 4hrs)